ramit-mitra/url-shortener/README.md

 ## Maintenance and LTS

-I built this project as a `hobby project`.
+I built this project as a `hobby project`, wanted to try out `bunjs` and build something.
 While the initial implementation prioritizes functionality over optimization, it provides a solid foundation for further development.
-Due to the project's exploratory nature (wanted to try out `bunjs` and so built this), ongoing maintenance and feature enhancements are unlikely at this time.
+Due to the project's exploratory nature, ongoing maintenance and feature enhancements are unlikely at this time.
 I think the project is pretty `stable-ish`.